 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The probability of adverse drug interactions is higher among Diabetic patients due to the concomitant administration of antidiabetic drugs with multiple medications to treat comorbidities such as hypertension, dyslipidemia, other cardiovascular problems, infections, depression, and others.
+Core tip: The probability of adverse drug interactions is higher among diabetic patients due to the concomitant administration of antidiabetic drugs with multiple medications to treat comorbidities such as hypertension, dyslipidemia, other cardiovascular problems, infections, depression, and others.
 Dipeptidyl peptidase 4 (DPP4) inhibitors are oral antidiabetic drugs approved to manage type 2 diabetes mellitus.
-Some of the DPP4 inhibitors have been identified as the substrates of CYP3A4/5 enzymes and P-gp efflux pump.
+Some of the DPP4 inhibitors have been identified as substrates of CYP3A4/5 enzymes and P-gp efflux pump.
 The drugs inhibiting or inducing CYP3A4/5 enzymes and/or P-gp can alter the pharmacokinetics of DPP4 inhibitors.
-The prescribers and the pharmacists are required to be aware of the drugs altering the pharmacokinetics of DPP4 inhibitors significantly, to prevent adverse drug interactions.
+The prescribers and the pharmacists are required to be aware of the drugs altering the pharmacokinetics of DPP4 inhibitors significantly to prevent adverse drug interactions.

 Maideen NMP.
 Drug interactions of dipeptidyl peptidase 4 inhibitors involving CYP enzymes and P-gp efflux pump.
 World J Meta-Anal 2019; In press